How to Start a Business With Your Genius Idea

 Have a brilliant notion and wondering how to turn it into starting a business?
 Whether you want to start an Etsy shop or the next Airbnb, you’ll benefit from these expert tips for achieving prosperous entrepreneurship.

 Make Sure That You Really Love the Idea

 Your weekends, your wallet, and your brain will be entirely devoted to bringing this concept to life.
 You’ll be talking about it, agonizing over it, strategizing around it.
-Says Julia Pimsleur, the author of Million Dollar Women.
-“Entrepreneurship isn’t a get-rich-quick scheme.”
+“Entrepreneurship isn’t a get-rich-quick scheme," says Julia Pimsleur, the author of Million Dollar Women and Go Big Now.
 You have to be prepared—and motivated—for the long game.
 Pimsleur says that many “overnight success stories” have been at work on their projects for 10 years.
 That’s why enthusiasm is such a critical component.
 “You need to pick something that you love so much you would do it whether you were paid or not,” sums up Pimsleur.

 Zoom Toward Failure

 Even visionaries such as Bill Gates and Walt Disney founded companies that collapsed before they built their empires.
 Assume that failure is part of the path so that the fear of it won’t derail you.
 “You have to start somewhere,” says Danielle LaPorte, the author of The Desire Map.
-And you have to know that when worries crop up, she says, “the power of your drive directly relates to your ability to quiet the doubts.”
+And you have to know that when worries crop up, “the power of your drive directly relates to your ability to quiet the doubts,” she says.

 Start Where It’s Easy

 Ask yourself: What can I do right now to advance my idea?
 What move can I make without a lot of time or effort?
 Who already wants what I have?
 Where are they?
 Right from the start, think about what it would take to secure your first client or your first sale so you can begin generating revenue.
 And keep your eyes open for available help.
 “If there’s a person who wants to work with you on your project, consider it,” says LaPorte.